nipuna3p-hash/ros2_ws/README.md

-# ROS 2 Visual Servoing with MoveIt
+# ROS 2 Visual Servoing with MoveIt & Gazebo

 This project demonstrates a basic model visual servoing system using ROS 2, OpenCV, and MoveIt.
 The Python script (`visual_servoing.py`) runs a ROS 2 node that controls a robot arm to center a colored object in its camera's field of view and approach it.